leightonthomas/lang/README.md

 # Programming language
-Implementation of a programming language as a learning exercise for Rust
+Implementation of a programming language as a learning exercise for Rust & how languages actually "work"

 ## TODO
 * avoid storing so many strings, seems wasteful